 Texas is one of the largest states we serve, and the debt landscape here is shaped by a unique combination of factors.
-While the cost of living is below the national average and there's no state income tax, Texans still carry an average of nearly $6,000 in credit card debt per consumer.
+While the cost of living is below the national average and there's no state income tax, Texans still carry an average of $5,993 in credit card debt per consumer — just 9% below the national average of $6,580.
 The reality is that lower costs in some areas are offset by rising housing prices in major metros like Houston, Dallas-Fort Worth, Austin, and San Antonio — and when medical emergencies or job disruptions hit, credit cards become the fallback.
 Texas also has one of the highest uninsured rates in the country, which means medical debt frequently compounds on top of credit card balances.

 If you're a Texas resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.